ShaftHQ/shafthq.github.io/docs/Keywords/GUI/didYouKnow/Using_Cookies_In_Your_Tests.md

+---
+id: Using Cookies in Your Tests
+title: Using Cookies in Your Tests
+sidebar_label: Using Cookies in Your Tests
+---

 ## Using Cookies in Your Tests
 You can manage cookies in your tests to maintain session state.
 Below is an example that demonstrates how to get a cookie value after login and reuse it in another session.